leontev-vyacheslav/eta-regulator-board/ project-wiki.md

 The most important thing for this to figure out that public keys OpenWrt save in the folder /etc/dropbear/ but not /root/.ssh

-So make an authorized_keys file and apply permissions for it like that
+Therefore, we create the file "authorized_keys" and apply permissions for it:

 ```bash
 cd /etc/dropbear/